-University College is the academic unit of the first-year experience for all new students entering Alabama State University through the Orientation Program's Freshman Experience course.
-This academic unit provides a firm foundation for life-long learning during students' earliest time at the University.
-This is achieved through course offerings and through providing resources and services to support student learning outcomes.
 Resources and services in University College include: the Department of Advancement Studies, with the Orientation Program, W.E.B.
-Dubois Honors Program, College Reading Program, TRIO Programs, and University College Tutorial Support Learning Centers, Additionally, University College is an academic unit which partners with campus units and student support programs to help students have an excellent start.
+Dubois Honors Program, College Reading Program, TRIO Programs, and University College Tutorial Support Learning Centers.
+University College works to create successful paths for lifelong learning for graduates of the university who become future ambassadors.
 Any ASU student needing instructional support can seek services from academic support units in the college.
-Therefore, University College's theme is: Creating Successful Pathways for Life-long Learning.
+Therefore, University College's theme is: Creating Successful Pathways for Lifelong Learning.